gisma-courses/LV-uav-workflow/morea/spatial_analysis/ex-spat-analysis-1.md

 Save the file as `sample.gpgk`.

 {% include kim.html content="
+_**keep in mind**_

-Here, training data is digitized on screen ('god's eye method') — often sufficient for rough classifications.<br><br>
+- Here, training data is digitized on screen ('god's eye method') — often sufficient for rough classifications.
-However, in real-world applications, training data is usually collected in the field using GPS or accurate maps.
+- However, in real-world applications, training data is usually collected in the field using GPS or accurate maps.
 These are often supplemented by vegetation, soil, or limnological surveys.
 "%}

 ---